daily Broadcast

 And so then He explains what they are going to do and why.
 It says, “After He said this, He went on to tell them, ‘Our friend Lazarus has fallen asleep, but I am going there to wake him up.’
 His disciples replied, ‘Lord, if he sleeps, he’ll get better.’”
 Translation: We don’t have to go!

 “Jesus had been speaking of his death, but His disciples thought He meant natural sleep, so He told them plainly, ‘Lazarus is dead.
 And for your sake, I am glad I was not there.’”
 You might underline that in your notes.
 “For your sake.”
+Jesus’ motive in not going is love.
+Jesus’ motive in taking His disciples into a scary, scary dangerous situation is love, “so that you may believe.”

 He wants you to believe, He wants you to trust, He wants you to believe His character not on circumstances and what you can see.
 He wants you to believe and trust Him all the time.
 And so, He is going to do something to help them and to help us.

-“‘But let us go then,’ Thomas said, known later as Didymus, to the rest of the disciples, ‘let us also go that we may die with Him.’”
+“‘But let us go to him,’ Thomas said, known later as Didymus, to the rest of the disciples, ‘let us also go that we may die with Him.’”
 And I think you could read this as false bravado, but I don’t think so.
 Later on, he is going to realize that he needs more proof than the average person.
 But we have been following Him, we said we are loyal, He is going to go back, we are going to go with Him, if we die we die because that’s what we signed up for.
 If He is the Savior of the world, if He is the Messiah, if He is the only hope, then we have to follow no matter what.

 And here’s the application: Love trusts Jesus’ plan even when our security is threatened.
 You follow regardless of the cost.
 The laws change, you follow.
 Finances change, you follow.
 Your health changes, you follow.
 People betray you, they let you down, you follow.
 When the price tag goes up of being a follower, it’s hard and you’re afraid and you follow.

+I think of one of my favorite characters is a very, very courageous woman in the Old Testament.
+And it was a time in Israel’s history where there was an edict for all of God’s people to be annihilated, literally.
 The Persian government at the time had whispered some false stuff, and there was a day coming when every Jew would be killed.
 And there was a very beautiful, beautiful, good looking gal named Esther, who no one knew she was a Jew and she ends up, through a set of circumstances, being the queen.

 And her uncle Mordechai says, this is the Chip Ingram translation, Sweetheart, I think God put you in the palace for a time like this.
 Go tell the king that you’re a Jew and that we are all Jews, and this is a really bad idea, and we are all going to be massacred unless you step up.